narfman0/GDXWorld/README.md

 render or visually represent the NPC.
 Faction is an open-ended string, to be interpreted by the client, ideally indicating friend, foe, and any level in between.

+One may, in a similar fashion, move NPC nodes by holding left shift and dragging towards its new intended location.
+Upon releasing the mouse, the NPC should be moved the the new location.

 ### Path
 Path indicates the route an NPC should work in-game.
 It is a named reference